infochimps-sales/smart-maintenance-demo/README.md

 ![](https://github.com/infochimps-sales/smart-maintenance-demo/blob/master/figs/revenue.png)

-So this demo's main punchline is: _get Smart Maintenance on the BDPaas to dramatically reduce expenses and to grow earnings._
+So this demo's main punchline is: _get Smart Maintenance on the BDPaas to optimize equipment maintenance schedules and to  dramatically reduce expenses and grow earnings._

 ###Known issues: